3dcitydb/3dcitydb-docs/source/impexp/export-vis-filters/feature-version.rst

 The default option *Latest version* will only select those top-level features that have not been marked as terminated in the database and, thus, whose TERMINATION_DATE is ``null``.
-When switching to *Valid version*, you can specify that only features that were valid at a given timestamp or within a given time range should be considered.
+When switching to *Valid version*, you can specify that only features that were valid at a given timestamp or for a given time range should be considered.
 This is done by evaluating the CREATION_DATE and TERMINATION_DATE values in the database against the specified filter values.
 For example, you can use *Valid version* to create a visualization of a past status of your 3D city model